 - What are the treatments for marijuana abuse and addiction?

 - Can marijuana abuse and addiction be prevented?

 - What is the prognosis of marijuana abuse and addiction?

 - Where can people find more information about marijuana abuse and addiction?

 Is marijuana addictive?

 Numerous research studies show that marijuana is indeed an addictive substance.
-More than 4% of Americans develop a dependency on marijuana.
 The rate of addiction to marijuana has increased for all age groups.
 Teens are using the drug at younger ages.
 About one out of every six adolescents who use marijuana develop addiction to it, and half the people who receive treatment for marijuana use are under the age of 25.
 While the frequency of use seems to have remained the same over the past several years, adults are becoming dependent on marijuana more often.
 Theories about potential reasons for that increase include increased access to marijuana that is of higher potency, as well as a lower age at which many individuals first use this drug.

 - Tolerance (decreased effects of marijuana over time or needing to increase the amount used to achieve the desired effect)

 - Withdrawal (characteristic symptoms that occur when the individual abstains from using marijuana for some days)